-Slow It, Spread It, Sink It is a workshop began by Materials & Applications (M&A) for the Los Angeles Environmental Affairs Department in 2008 in response to the linked problems of polluted storm water flushing into the ocean from Los Angeles, the lack of infiltration in this city, and the worsening water shortage.
+Slow It, Spread It, Sink It is a workshop initiated by Materials & Applications (M&A) for the Los Angeles Environmental Affairs Department in 2008 in response to the linked problems of polluted storm water flushing into the ocean from Los Angeles, the lack of filtration in this city, and the worsening water shortage.

 By following the guidelines discussed in this website, business and property owners can not only prevent pollution, but also reduce energy and water consumption, resulting in substantial savings to their overhead expenses.

 Join the community effort and green your property; more workshops are being organized that will be open to the public through The Arid Lands Institute at Woodbury University.

 To find out more and sign up the workshops, visit: aridlands.woodbury.edu.

 Increase runoff travel time on landscape for maximum infiltration.

 Reduce runoff volumes that make it to the storm drain/ gutter by spreading stormwater across gravel, swales, or permeable pavement.